wrighting/enviroplus-aws/pi/README.md

 Install the library from https://github.com/pimoroni/enviroplus-python as per the instructions.

-You'll need to copy the fonts directory from that repo.

 The paths in all-in-one.py and enviro.service assume that this has been cloned under /home/pi